cako/seg-working-workshop-2018/PITCHME.md

 - These codes reside in: [@ahay/src](https://github.com/ahay/src)/api/$LANG/test/

-- With a Julia API we can now contribute an example in Julia
+- With a Julia API we can contribute a Julia example

 ---